Skip to content

 Water

-Keep a “cool” water source available.
+Keep a "cool" water source available.
 Most shallow containers and streams can become very hot and often dry up.
 If no pond or deeper water source is available, provide one that is maintained in the shade.
-It prevents evaporation as well as being so hot the bees won’t visit it.
+This helps prevent evaporation and ensures the water isn’t too hot for the bees to visit.

 Dodie Stillman